Skip to content

 Solution: combine specific tables and whole databases

-• Case 2: xtrabackup --backup --tables="testdb.table1" --databases="mysql,testdb"testdb is in --databases.
-XtraBackup includes all tables in testdb (table1, table2, and table3), ignoring the --tables regex.
+• Case 2: xtrabackup --backup --tables="testdb.table1" --databases="mysql,testdb"testdb is fully included; XtraBackup copies every table there and ignores the --tables regex.

-Method 1: Using --tables-file (recommended)
+Method 1: --tables-file (recommended)

-Create a file listing the specific tables, one per line:
+List the exact tables, one per line:

 testdb.table1